Efficient, reliable, safe.

 Is this a parking permit?

 This permit allows you to use your personal vehicle to access federal lands adjacent to the Waterfall Corridor.
 Oregon State Parks and U.S. Forest Service sites in the Waterfall Corridor do not require parking permits.
 Parking is not guaranteed anywhere along the Waterfall Corridor.
 Only park in marked parking spots.
-See more information on parking below.
+Please note: no left turns are allowed into the parking lot at Multnomah Falls along the Historic Columbia River Highway Fridays through Mondays.

 What is a personal vehicle?